schwarzbox/Fct/README.md

 mapx - apply a function to each element in the given table.

-exem - call every function in table.
+exem - call every function in the table.

 filter - filter table by given function.